Rank two weak Fano bundles on del Pezzo threefolds of degree five: Introduction

-In our proof of Theorem~\ref{mainthm-Ishikawa}, we will employ almost the same strategies that were taken in \cite{Ishikawa16,FHI20}.
-In contrast, we need some new ideas for proving Theorems~\ref{mainthm-resol} and \ref{mainthm-moduli}.
-In this section, we explain an abstract of our proof of these two theorems in this article.
+Whilst the proof of Theorem~\ref{mainthm-Ishikawa} will employ a similar strategy used in \cite{Ishikawa16,FHI20}, new ideas are needed for proving Theorems~\ref{mainthm-resol} and \ref{mainthm-moduli}.
+In this section, we explain a brief overview of these.